datanav/docs/terms.rst

 Subscription Fee.

-SESAM's Service availability targets, SLA penalties, and fixed maintenance periods are set out in Appendix 1.
+SESAM's Service availability targets, SLA penalties, and fixed maintenance periods are set out in *Description of the Services*.

 SESAM may, from time to time, require additional maintenance periods beyond what is set out above, for example for major upgrades.
 Such